-Approximately 130.3 million pounds of V_2O_5 is expected to be produced from Gibellini and Louie Hill leaching operations at an average recovery of 62% (oxide: 60%, transition: 70% and reduced: 52%).
-The heap leaching is performed at ambient temperature and atmospheric pressure without pre-roasting or other beneficiation process.
+Approximately 130.3 million pounds of V_2O_5 and 336,000 pounds of uranium is expected to be produced from Gibellini and Louie Hill leaching operations at an average vanadium recovery of 62% (oxide: 60%, transition: 70% and reduced: 52%).
+The heap leaching is performed at ambient temperature and atmospheric pressure without preroasting or other beneficiation process.
 The pregnant leach solution is continuously collected with leach material undergoing, on average, a 150-day heap-leaching cycle.
 Table 6 below summarizes the projected metallurgical recoveries used in the PEA for the three defined oxidation-type domains.